 Investigator: Dr Brigitte Steger

-I have collaborated with a wide range of researchers, exploring social and cultural aspects of sleep, mainly in Japan (see list of publications).
+I have collaborated with a wide range of researchers from various disciplines, exploring social and cultural aspects of sleep, mainly in Japan (see list of publications).

-'The Japanese Art of (Not) Sleeping', article originally in CAM 77 published on the BBC Worldservice website, 23 May 2016 (officially 6 May); the article has been accessed by about half a million unique browsers and translated into Turkish, Spanish, Hausa, Bahasa Indonesia, Farsi (Persian), Chinese, Vietnamese and Portuguese on BBC websites and the research has also been published in Russian, Vietnamese, Azeri (Azerbaijani), Italian, Albanian, Taiwanese, Chinese, Romanian, Japanese, Greek, Polish, French, Georgian, Arabic, Czech, Serbo-croation, Latvian, Hungarian and others.
+'The Japanese Art of (Not) Sleeping', article originally published in CAM 77, was re-published on the BBC Worldservice website, 23 May 2016 (officially 6 May); the article has been accessed by about half a million unique browsers in the first month and translated into Turkish, Spanish, Hausa, Bahasa Indonesia, Farsi (Persian), Chinese, Vietnamese and Portuguese on BBC websites and the research has also been published in Russian, Vietnamese, Azeri (Azerbaijani), Italian, Albanian, Taiwanese, Chinese, Romanian, Japanese, Greek, Polish, French, Georgian, Arabic, Czech, Serbo-croation, Latvian, Hungarian and others.

 Life Interview on Radio Cambridgeshire, 22 July 2016 (Jeremy Sallis Show).

 Interview on News Talk Radio Dublin, 16 June 2016.

 'The Big Sleep', article published in CAM 77, the almuni magazine of Cambridge University, Lent term (spring) 2016.

 Interview with Brigitte Steger on napping in the classroom in The ASEM LLL Hub magazine, the official network of Asian and European higher education institutions (November 2015): http://asemlllhub.org/magazine/asemagazine-no7/

 Podcast BBC Radio 3 'Free Thinking: Sleep and Creativity', on 7 January 2015.
 Discussion with Rana Mitter, Russel Foster, Matt Berry, Katharine Craik and Brigitte Steger.